cloudcake/nova-fixed-bars/README.md

 # Nova Fixed Bars
-A Laravel Nova packlage to fix sidebar and navbar positions.
+A Laravel Nova package to add a responsive and/or fixed sidebar and navigation bar to the Nova admin UI.

 <h6 align="center">
   <img src="https://i.imgur.com/vVg1s1m.png" width="700">